harryho/ng-crm/README.md

 # Angular Material Design App

-> A reusable CRM starter project for real-world business based on Angular 5, Angular-Material 5.
+> A reusable CRM starter project for real-world business based on Angular 9, Angular-Material 9.x.

-This project starts from a popular starter project [AngularClass/AngularStarter](https://github.com/AngularClass/angular-starter).
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.x.
 The goal of this project is to create reusable project for real-world business.
 To achieve this target, we need a solution which includes simple authentication process, restful API feature with token support and simple but elegant UI design.

 #### Features

 * This project is built on the top of AngularClass/Angular-Starter.
 * The UI part of this project is comprehensively built on Angular Material.
-* This project includes ng-charts, progress-bar, confirmation dialog, etc.
+* This project includes ng-charts.
+* CRUD functions for Customer, Order and Product
 * ~~To simulate real-world business, this starter project chooses Json-Server as fake Restful API.
 (You can simple replace it with your own API).~~
-* Fake API is just readonly fake service.
+* ~~Fake API is just readonly fake service.~~
-* CRUD functions for Customer, Order and Product

 #### Live Demo